 It amazes me how much money people spend on “gourmet” chili powders.
 They often come in some kind of kitschy packaging (like a burlap sack or a cowboy hat), with promises such as “Authentic!”, “World’s Best”, or “Award Winning!” emblazoned all over them.
 Inside the impressive packaging, you’re likely to find a decidedly unimpressive plastic baggie of spices that are long past their prime.

 Aside from being ridiculously overpriced these mixes have also probably been sitting on the shelf for months.
 Once spices have been toasted and ground, the esters, terpenes and other aroma compounds that make them so fragrant quickly escape leaving you with flat tasting red dirt that’s certainly not worth the hard-earned cash you shell out for it.

-This is why I tend to grind my own spice blends at home, in small batches (like this Chinese five spice powder I made a few months ago).
-It’s cheap, it's simple, and the results will be 10x more potent than any pre-ground mix you’ll pick up in a store.
-Best of all, you can adjust the mixture to your liking, making it more deserving of the title “world’s best chili powder"
+This is why I like to grind my own spice blends at home, in small batches.
+It’s cheap, simple, and the results will be far more potent than any pre-ground mix you’ll pick up in a store.
+Most importantly, making your own chili powder allows you to adjust the mixture to your liking, making it more deserving of the title “world’s best chili powder”.

-- Store in an air tight container until ready to use.
+- Store in an airtight glass bottle until you are ready to use your chili powder.